-When you discover you are expecting a baby there are so many things you want to know.
-What the various stages of pregnancy mean...how your baby is developing...and how your body will react through each stage as it prepares to give birth.
-One small, but possible risk to your body during pregnancy - and for up to six weeks after birth - is that of a venous thromboembolism, or blood clot.
-On average, one to two women in every 1,000 will get a venous thrombosis during pregnancy or just after delivery.
-Although only a few women are affected, having a thrombosis can affect your health, not only during the pregnancy but also in later years.
-For example, problems such as varicose veins are more common after a thrombosis, and you should not use the contraceptive pill if you have had a thrombosis.
-It is also important to know that most of these clots can be prevented.
+When you discover you are pregnant there are so many things you want to know.
+What the various stages of pregnancy mean... how your baby is developing... and how your body will react through each stage as it prepares to give birth.

+One small, but possible risk to your body during pregnancy - and for up to six weeks after birth - is that of a venous thromboembolism (VTE), or blood clot.
+On average, one to two women in every 1,000 will have a VTE during pregnancy or just after delivery.
+Having a blood clot can affect your health, not only during the pregnancy but also in later years.
+For example, problems such as varicose veins are more common after a thrombosis, and you should not use the combined contraceptive pill if you have had a thrombosis.
+It is also important to know that many of these clots can be prevented.